8.2.1.1. Minimal socket implementation

 add_executable(anjay_lite_minimal_network_api src/main.c src/net.c)

-7.2.1.1.3.
+8.2.1.1.3.
 Limitations

-• Supports only the UDP protocol.
+• Supports only UDP protocol.

-• Supports only IPv4 addresses.
-Connecting to IPv6 addresses is not possible.
+• Supports only IPv4 (no IPv6 connections).

 • Does not preserve the local port between multiple connections to the same server.